• Skip to primary navigation

 Success Tips

 • If possible, use raw cashews instead of roasted and salted cashews.
-Roasted and salted nuts can be used but it will change the flavor of the sauce a little bit.
+Roasted and salted nuts can be used but it will change the flavor of the Alfredo sauce a little bit.
 If you use salted nuts, reduce the amount of salt that you add.

 A white plate filled with pasta next to a blue striped napkin and a lemon.

-Want More Vegan Creamy Cashew Recipes?
+Want More Vegan Cashew Recipes?

-Vegan Broccoli Cheese Soup
+• Vegan Broccoli Cheddar Soup

-Vegan Spinach Artichoke Dip Stuffed Shells
+• Vegan Stuffed Shells

-Vegan Spinach Artichoke Dip
+• Vegan Spinach Artichoke Dip

-Vegan Broccoli Salad
+• Vegan Broccoli Salad

 Vegan Alfredo Sauce with Noodles

-Vegan Alfredo Sauce
+Cashew Alfredo Sauce

-4.85 from 13 votes
+4.88 from 16 votes

 Print Pin Rate